ForestAdmin/agent-nodejs/packages/datasource-elasticsearch/README.md

 The elastic search data source allows importing collections from an elastic search instance.

-To make everything work as expected, you need to install the package `@forestadmin-experimental/datasource-elasticsearch`.
+To make everything work as expected, you need to install the package `@forestadmin/datasource-elasticsearch`.

 Note that:

 - It has been developed with version 7 in mind.
 Support for elastic search v8 will come later.
 - Joins are not supported at the moment
-- Object (sub-model in models) are not supported at the moment
+- Object (sub-model in models) are not fully supported at the moment
 - Points are not supported at the moment
 - Arrays are not supported out of the box.
 See the section [`Specifying that a field is an array`](#Tips)